2025 Convergence Dates: Tuesday, August 12 to Saturday, August 23rd

 How We Select Artists

-Each year, our team at Indy Convergence conducts a thoughtful curation process to select 8-15 artists to join the Convergence cohort.
-This process balances several key elements, including:
+Each year, our team at Indy Convergence selects 8-15 artists to join the Convergence cohort through a thoughtful curation process.
+We balance several key factors, including:

-- The distinctive talents and ideas that each applicant brings to the collaboration.
+- Skills & Creativity: The distinctive talents and ideas that each applicant brings to the collaboration.

 How to Apply